WRenchJr42/Yashas_10-03-2025/README.md

 # Yashas_10-03-2025
 ## What it does

 A simple flask app with 2 triggering routes with redundant error handling.
+And I'm confused on why we are storing reports, I'd love to ponder on that.

 ## API testing points